wallabyjs/public/README.md

 Wallaby is a continuous testing tool for JavaScript, designed to seamlessly integrate into your development environment.
-It automatically runs your tests as you code, providing real-time feedback on test results, code coverage, and errors, helping you quickly catch issues and stay focused on coding.
+It automatically **runs your tests as you code**, providing real-time feedback on test results, code coverage, and errors, helping you quickly catch issues and stay focused on coding.

 Wallaby provides the following features: